distante/esphome-components/components/sec_touch/readme.md

 - [Manuel-Siekmann](https://github.com/Manuel-Siekmann/) who did the heavy lifting of find out the communication protocol of the SEC-TOUCH device in his [VentilationSystem](https://github.com/Manuel-Siekmann/VentilationSystem) project.
 - [Samuel Sieb](https://github.com/ssieb) who helped me to understand some basic c++ and ESPHome concepts and responded my questions on Discord.

+## Do it at your own Risk!

+The SEC-Touch has no open api or documentation, so I can no and DO NOT offer any warranty, everything here is reverse engineered.

+If you decide to use this component a **fan damage can not be ruled out**. **You** are the only responsable in case something goes wrong.

 # Configuration:

 Add this to `your-device.yaml` file: